Jermaine Pennant: Personal life

 In February 2004, Pennant was given a 16-month driving ban after being caught drink-driving in Paddington, West London.
 On 23 January 2005, he was arrested and again charged with drink-driving, and driving while uninsured, after crashing his Mercedes into a lamp-post in Aylesbury while still serving the ban for the first offence.
 During questioning, Pennant initially identified himself as his friend Ashley Cole.
 Pennant pleaded guilty to drink-driving and driving while disqualified, and was sentenced to 90 days in prison on 1 March.
 He was released on parole after 30 days and immediately returned to playing for Birmingham City, although he had to wear an electronic tag at all times, including while on the pitch.
 It emerged during the trial that he was illiterate.

 In January 2011, Pennant's Porsche Turbo with his personal number plate was found abandoned at a railway station in Zaragoza with five months' worth of parking tickets.
 He was reported to have forgotten he owned the car.
 In April 2012, Pennant was arrested for drink driving, driving while disqualified and without insurance after being involved in a traffic collision.
 The following month, he was banned from driving for three years and given an eight-week jail sentence, suspended for a year.

 In 2007, Pennant began dating glamour model Amii Grove.
 Following a domestic disturbance in July 2007, he was arrested for a Section 5 public order offence – using words or behaviour likely to cause distress – for which he had to pay a fixed penalty fine.
 According to Grove, she ended the relationship upon finding CCTV footage of Pennant cheating, and "took revenge by destroying £200,000 of his designer gear".
-In December 2008, Pennant's front gates at his home in Cheshire was ram-raided by burglars in an attempted robbery.
+In December 2008, Pennant's front gates at his home in Cheshire were ram-raided by burglars in an attempted robbery.